vulpemventures/banco/README.md

 ### 🏛️ Architecture

-Banco is composed by two main components:
+Banco is composed by the following components and pieces:

-- **`bancod`**: A web-server written in Go that serves the web application to accept trades, it interface with a Liquid wallet and monitors pending trade contracts to be fulfilled.
+- **`banco`**: A web-server written in Go that serves an HTMX web application to accept trades from makers.
+It monitors the mempool for fundend trade contracts to be fulfilled.
+It writes trade data to a SQLite database in `./db/banco.db`
-- **Ocean**: An Elements wallet daemon that is used by Banco, an automated taker that fulfills pending contracts in the mempool.
+- **`ocean`**: An Elements wallet daemon that is used by Banco to fund the fulfill transactions.
+It supports an embedded database or PostgreSQL.

 ### 📦 Download